jimhalverson/COMP2023/README.md

 **Course Location:** EXP 201!
 (Excitement, not factorial).

-**Office Hours:** I will hold office hours in Dana 226, TF 11:30-12:30.
+**Office Hours:** I will hold office hours in Dana 226, MTRF 11:30-12:00.
 Due to the dynamic nature of the material and schedules, I will also answer questions on Slack for one hour per week.
 To take advantage of this, post a question in ``#ask-jim`` and I will respond in the order the are asked.
 These should be higher level questions regarding the science and algorithms in the class and in your homework.
 For "my code won't run" level questions, ask your classmates for help in ``#debugging``, and if you're really stuck, in ``#ask-sneh``.

 **Lectures:** I'll type code and we will debug in real time.
 Pedagogically, I think this makes sense.
 Let's talk about it.